fastrgv/WorldCupSokerban/README.md

 ## External Autosolvers
-Remember that there are still two external autosolvers without time constraints.
-Subject to several limitations, typing: "solver-name puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you, where solver-name is either "iplr3r" or "ibox3r".
-There are many large or sparse [lishout] puzzles these solvers cannot handle, but they are pretty good at sovling the small dense ones.
+Remember that there are still three external autosolvers without time constraints.
+Subject to several limitations, typing: "solver-name puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you, where solver-name is either "iplr3r", "ibox3r" or "hbox4".
+There are many large or sparse [lishout] puzzles the first two solvers cannot handle, but they are pretty good at sovling the small dense ones.
 Use the script ccc.sh to compile either solver for your operating system (assuming the presence of an Ada compiler).

 The command to build them both [on OSX/linux] is simply:
 	ccc.sh ibox3r
 	ccc.sh iplr3r
+	ccc.sh hbox4

 and on Windows:
 	ccc.bat ibox3r
 	ccc.bat iplr3r
+	ccc.bat hbox4

 To run type:  [exeName puzzleFile TotalLevels LevelToSolve]